top of page

 You Can't Always See It

 Just because you can't see it or smell it, it doesn't mean it's not there.
-In fact, there's a good chance you're breathing in thousands - if not millions of fine particles as you read this article.
-Using a particle counter can give you an idea of how much dust there really is in the air - don't rely on just your senses!
+In fact, there's a good chance you're breathing in thousands - or even hundreds of thousands of fine particles as you read this blog post.
+Using a particle counter is about the only way to determine how much dust there really is in the air - you can't rely on your senses!

 bottom of page